PlasticSCM/plastic-cmdrunner/README.md

-* CmdRunnerExample: This is an example of a very simple application that executes several common Plastic SCM commands and get the result in different ways: get the string result, get the command result (0 means success,
+* CmdRunnerExample: This is an example of a very simple application that executes several common Plastic SCM commands and get the result in different ways: get the string result, get the command result (0 means success, other value means error).
-  > 1 means error).
 In order to test this example you need to have the "cm.exe" in your path and configured with a Plastic server that must be running.